Rocket Launch Viewing Guide for Cape Canaveral

 Where do the dates above come from and why don't other websites match?

 The launch dates listed above are sourced from publicly available information only and are updated as soon as possible once such public information is available.
-This website is probably the most up-to-date place to see accurate dates.
-Sources include announcements by NASA, SpaceX, ULA (and other launch providers) as well as announcements by the U.S. Space/Air Force and commercial satellite customers, plus publicly-available launch hazard advisories issued for aviation and maritime purposes.
-They also come from trusted news media websites such as SpaceflightNow.com and other media sources if launch or satellite providers announce new dates publicly, such as with media advisories and press conferences.
-On occasion a new date may not appear here right away for various reasons.
+I do not most information that is not yet public in some form.
+This website is likely the most up-to-date place to see accurate dates.
+Sources include announcements by NASA, SpaceX, ULA (and other launch providers); announcements by the U.S. Space/Air Force and commercial satellite customers; and publicly-available launch hazard advisories issued for aviation and maritime purposes.
+They also come from specific trusted news media outlets (known over many years to only post once confirmed), such as SpaceflightNow.com and others if the launch or satellite providers announce new dates publicly, like in media advisories and verbally during press conferences.
+On occasion a new date may not appear here right away for various reasons at my discretion.

 Why do NASA.gov and KennedySpaceCenter.com not have all these dates or show different dates?

-NASA.gov is the official NASA website and only lists launches that are run by NASA or have NASA payloads onboard.
-Years ago, they used to note the other launches or at least explain why they don't show the rest, but unfortunately NASA no longer even mentions other launches even if they take place at KSC.
+NASA.gov is the official NASA website and only lists launches that are run by NASA or have NASA payloads onboard (which most launches are not).
+In the past, they had an online launch schedule page with dates and times, but unfortunately, NASA no longer posts most launch dates and does not keep that web page updated.
+Therefore, I do not link to it.
 While the public thinks of all things space in terms of NASA, the MAJORITY of launches from Cape Canaveral are actually not NASA related.
-They are conducted by private companies such as SpaceX and ULA and launch payloads for the U.S. military/Department of Defense and for private entities such as television and mobile companies.
+They are conducted by private companies such as SpaceX, ULA and Blue Origin and launch payloads for the U.S. military/Department of Defense and for private entities such as television and mobile companies.
+In fact, the majority of launches in recent years, by a wide margin, are SpaceX's own Starlink internet satellites.

-KennedySpaceCenter.com is not a NASA website, but rather the official website of the Kennedy Space Center Visitor Complex, operated privately and which runs the museum and bus tours in cooperation with NASA.
-More often than not, they do not post launch dates until very close to the launch time.
-They do not maintain a schedule of launches and are not recommended for keeping track of dates, only for buying tickets to view closer when applicable.
+KennedySpaceCenter.com is not an actual NASA website, but rather the official website of the Kennedy Space Center Visitor Complex, operated privately under NASA's authority and which runs the museum and bus tours in cooperation with NASA.
+On their website, they do not post launch dates until very close to the launch time most of the time, and do not even mention most launches, but rather only those that might be during business hours.
+So, do not use them either for launch dates or updates.
+They do not maintain a schedule of launches online and are not recommended for keeping track of them, only for buying tickets to view closer when applicable.

 Where is the best place to view a launch?
 Sounds like a simple question?